-Overstretched parents, tech-addicted kids and, shockingly, exercise levels dropping from the age of seven – what can be done to help children get moving again?
+Overstretched parents, tech-addicted kids and exercise levels dropping – what can be done to help children get moving again?

 As a draconian, evil mother who tries to limit my kids’ screen time (boo! hiss!), I’m all for getting children active in the fresh air, moving something more than just their thumbs.
 But it can be hard to get kids motivated to get outside, so I asked the sporty types at Athletix Kidz – a Surrey-based athletics play programme for kids aged 2 ½ to 7 years old – for their top tips on how to get kids moving.

-For most kids school’s now out, so you might be wondering how to keep your children engaged and busy over the Easter Holidays.
+You might be wondering how to keep your children engaged and busy over the holidays.
 Exercise is a vital part of anyone’s schedule especially introducing this at an early age as obesity is constantly rising throughout the world.